chuchi-chaschtli/CS4410/lexer/README.md

 * http://www.asciitable.com/

 ---

+### Formatting

+Our code formatting is a bit inconsistent due to not establishing a unified code style at the outset.

+Besides this, in the Tiger's lexer definition `tiger.lex`, we separated our regex state blocks by three newlines to make it easier visually.

+When logging errors, they are output in the format:
+`../relative/path/to/file:line.pos: error message`

+---
 ### Testing

-We tested directly against the sample test files (see `tests` directory) using the provided `driver.sml`, as well as wrote some of our own test cases in the `sample_tests` directory.
+We tested our generated lexer directly against the sample test files provided (see `tests` directory) using `driver.sml`, as well as wrote some of our own test cases in the `sample_tests` directory for some of the more interesting edge-cases relating to ASCII, string literals, and comments.

+Likewise we discovered a feature in our Lexer wherein `123abc` gets lexed as `INT(123)` and `ID(abc)`.
+This feature was left in, as we intend to delegate handling of that edge-case to the Parser.

 ---

 ### Comments

 Because comments nest in Tiger, we cannot use regular expressions to capture comments, because regex cannot count and therefore cannot handle an arbitrarily large number of nested comments.